Once considered a North African delicacy, couscous is now eaten all over the world.

 Some studies have specifically linked selenium deficiency to an increased risk of prostate cancer.
 Additionally, consuming adequate amounts of selenium, in combination with vitamins C and E, has shown to decrease the risk of lung cancer in smokers (9, 10, 11).

 Summary Consuming selenium through foods such as couscous might help decrease your risk of certain cancers.

 The selenium in couscous can also give your immune system a boost.

 This antioxidant helps reduce inflammation and boosts immunity by lowering oxidative stress in your body (2).

 Studies have shown that while increased blood levels of selenium enhance the immune response, a deficiency may harm immune cells and their function (12).

-Selenium also plays a role in the regeneration of vitamins C and E, both of which promote immune system function.
+Selenium also plays a role in the regeneration of vitamins C and E, which help increase your immune system’s function.